6 nights, riding from place to place staying in rural and village guesthouses, available April to November.

 Pace and experience required: These rides are for intermediate riders and above.
 The horses are spirited but well behaved.
 The pace is moderate overall and there are good chances for trots and canters every day.

-Accommodation on the Transylvania Ride is quite varied.
-You will experience life as the locals live in the villages and at traditional guesthouses.
-The first and fourth nights are usually spent at Miklósvár in houses which your host, Tibor, has re-built with great care and attention to detail (the first 3 nights of the Mikolsvar and Zalanpatak Ride are spent here).
-Each room at Miklósvár is different with lovely antique furniture and woodburning stoves, typical of the region, which are lit in the winter.
-The last 2 nights are generally in a typical Transylvanian farmhouse belonging to HRH Prince of Wales at Zalánpatak, which has been restored in similar fashion (the last 3 nights of the Miklosvar and Zalanpatak Ride are spent here).
-Other nights on the Transylvania Ride are spent in rural guesthouses in villages, equivalent to 'B&Bs', usually staying with a family - the group may not all stay in the same house but may be split between 2 or 3 families.
-They are simple but clean and well maintained, with inside plumbing, bathrooms and loos, hot water and central heating.
-Bathrooms are often shared and may be along a corridor, through the kitchen or downstairs.
-Most bathrooms have showers rather than baths but are clean with plenty of hot water.
-Rooms are usually twin bedded and if you would like a single room then a single supplement will apply, aalthough a single room cannot be guaranteed every night.
+Accommodation is quite varied and you will experience life as the locals live in the villages and at traditional guesthouses.
+The first and fourth nights are usually spent at Miklósvár in houses which your host, Tibor, has re-built with great care and attention to detail (the first 3 nights of the Combined Riding & Culture are spent here).
+The last 2 nights are generally in a typical Transylvanian farmhouse belonging to HRH Prince of Wales at Zalánpatak, which has been restored in similar fashion (the last 3 nights of the Combined Riding & Culture are spent here).
+Other nights on the Transylvania Ride are spent in rural guesthouses in villages, equivalent to 'B&Bs', usually staying with a family.
+They are simple but clean and well maintained.
+Bathrooms are often shared between the group.
+Rooms are usually twin bedded (sometimes triple).
+If you would like a single room then a single supplement will apply, although a single room cannot be guaranteed every night.

-Itinerary in brief - Transylvania Ride (please enquire for Short Ride itinerary)
+Itinerary in brief - Transylvania Ride (please enquire for Combined Riding & Culture itinerary)

 |Day 1||Arrive Bucharest airport and transfer by private vehicle to Miklosvar.
 Meet your guide for dinner, overnight at Miklosvar guesthouse.|